Net zero: the basics in 30 seconds

 Get your team involved to engage them in initiatives that reduce carbon and save on energy costs.

-Make a plan to reduce your carbon footprint
+Make a net zero plan to reduce your carbon footprint

-Make a pledge by joining the internationally recognised SME Climate Commitment.
+You can make a pledge with the internationally recognised SME Climate Commitment.

 Take action to reduce your carbon footprint